mzdero00/KorisnickaSucelja/assignments/README.md

-This repository contains a 10-second video demonstration of a hero page design created in Figma, highlighting its responsiveness across different screen sizes.
+This repository contains a assignments.